DLBuesen/cv_sim_mediated_in_soln/ubuntu1804/prerequisite_Installations.md

 - This is good practice and should always be done before starting any installation or making any major changes to your PC.

 # Use a windows account with:
-- updated ubuntu 18.04
+- Updated ubuntu 18.04
-- local (i.e. not a web or cloud based) installation of Open Office Calc
+- Local (i.e. not a web or cloud based) installation of Open Office Calc
-- admin privileges.
+- Admin privileges.
 If the account does not have admin privileges, then the system admin will need to perform the installation for you.

 # Register for a docker account
 - From docker.com -> get started -> Signup -> register a free account.